 Investors are lucky to have a number of viable exit strategies at their disposal, but none appear more attractive than building a proper rental property portfolio in the wake of the pandemic.
 Too many important market indicators are pointing toward becoming a buy-and-hold investor to ignore.

 New Mexico Housing Market Predictions

 The New Mexico housing market has enjoyed nearly a decade’s worth of good news.
-For ten consecutive years, real estate in New Mexico has been able to ride the wake of national trends, albeit to a tempered extent.
+For eight consecutive years, real estate in New Mexico has been able to ride the wake of national trends, albeit to a tempered extent.
 Price increases, confidence in the market, and several other indicators are heading in the same direction as the rest of the country, but what does that mean moving forward?
 What can the New Mexico real estate investing community expect for the foreseeable future now that things are starting to slow?

 Roswell should attract more first-time buyers: While the median home value in New Mexico is below the national average, prices are still higher than they have been in a long time.
 As a result, it’s safe to assume a growing number of residents in New Mexico will seek out more affordable cities to live in, like Roswell.
-Already one of the largest cities in the state, Roswell has plenty of demand, but the city’s current median home value of $145,956 should increase demand on behalf of budget-conscious buyers.
+Already one of the largest cities in the state, Roswell has plenty of demand, but the city’s current median home value should increase demand on behalf of budget-conscious buyers.